 Its very stressful to not be able to be in contact esp about the kids & also that they cant see him.
 I am also expecting our third child.
 Can things be modified in court?
 I am scared if I drop it thy will take my kids.

 You can ask that the tpo be modified to allow contact with the children and to limit your contact to only issues involving the children.
 Whether DFCS has a reason to take the children will depend on the specific facts of your case.

 We would need more facts regarding the circumstances which lead to the guardianship to give an accurate answer.
 If you are looking to weigh your options for permanent guardianship, you should consult with a family law firm and have them review your current orders and the facts of your case.

-Without knowing the details of your case it would be difficult to provide you with answers.
-You should consult with an attorney who can review the facts of the case and present you with the options. -Homer P. Jordan IV, Esq.
+You should consult with an attorney who can review the terms of the contract and present you with the options.
+Without knowing the facts of the case in detail it would be difficult to provide guidance. -Homer P. Jordan IV, Esq.
 404-620-1558

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.